bibleexchange/courses/homiletics-2/en/2000_parts-of-a-sermon.md

 # Parts of a sermon

 A sermon should be outlined and have a structured, logical order of thought.
-You must know where you are going and lead on a path that your hearers can follow!
+You must know where you are going and lead on a path that your hearers can follow.

 First, look for a general theme, then sub-themes and ideas, such as where each idea begins and ends, and how it is sustained.
 Search for the principal themes and the logical order of each sub-idea; then, when you see another principal/primary theme, you can place it in the next category or section.